Société de Linguistique de Paris

 The Société de Linguistique de Paris (established 1864) is the editing body of the BSL (Bulletin de la Société de Linguistique) journal.
 Members of the society have included such well-known French linguists as Bréal, Saussure, Meillet, and Benveniste.
+Its first president was Antoine d'Abbadie.

 In addition to its monthly meetings, the group holds a one-day conference each January dedicated to a particular topic.
 In 1997, it organised the Congrès International des Linguistes in Paris.